hrtcat/hrtcat/guides/8_final_steps.md

 ## Final Sterilization

 There is a vast misconception that putting closed and finished vials into your autoclave will sterilize them.
 Because the vial is sealed and cannot be penetrated by steam, there is no veracity to this claim.
 The heat generated from your autoclave alone is not sufficient to sterilize the inside of the vial.
 See [this page] for more info.

 Therefore, you do not need to take any final sterilization steps if you followed the previous steps precisely.
 If you're superstitious or whatever and wanna do a final step, you can throw these in the autoclave for 30-60 minutes, but as far as we can tell it won't do much.

 ## Making a Record

 It's important that you have a written record of everything you did with this brew.
 This is an **extremely important** quality control technique.

-* The ingredients and supplies used, where they were acquired, when they were acquired, and their lot/batch numbers if available
+* The ingredients and supplies used, where and when they were acquired, and their lot/batch numbers if available
 * The items that were sanitized, sterilized, and depyrogenated
 * The temperature, time length, and technique that was used for those "cleanings"
 * Bubble point test info
 * Outcome of fingertip<sup>+</sup> and sterility testing<sup>+</sup>
 * As much as you can write about exactly what you did
-* Anything else you can think of.
+* Anything else you can think of

 This data should be given a **Batch Number**.
 If you encounter any problems with any of your vials down the line, you can look at the batch number and review the process and ingredients.

 ## Labeling